bufbuild-ru/docs/docs/bufstream/reference/configuration/client-id-options/index.md

 label.foo=bar,label.fizz=buzz
 ```

-Whitespace is significant—don't add it around the delimiter or equal sign.
+Whitespace is significant — don't add it around the delimiter or equal sign.
 Only use one type of delimiter within a client ID.
 Bufstream ignores malformed or unrecognized pairs.

 ## Supported options